 Do you need planning permission?

-For the safety of our customers and staff our offices and most of our telephone land lines are closed until further notice.
+For the safety of our customers and staff our officers are home working and most of our telephone land lines are closed until further notice.

 You can still contact our Planning and Building Control Customer Service Advisors on:-

 0121 569 4054, 4055 or 4084.
 Please bear with us as we are experiencing a high demand in calls at the moment.

 You may also contact us on our generic email email@example.com which is monitored daily.

 Most new buildings or major changes to existing buildings need planning permission.

 But many smaller changes, particularly to houses, don't need planning permission.

 Improvements such as extensions, conservatories and porches are often covered by something called permitted development.
 These are changes you are allowed to make without the need for planning permission.

 Some alterations to your home often don't need planning permission, including: